ChrisMcGowanAu/PyTkQuickGui/README.md

 want to go beyond what spectcl did.
 At this stage,  I can build layouts and configure widgets ( not all but enough for now ) and aiming to generate a python-tk gui layout from this.
 This will enable me to use the tool to generate new parts of the tool, thus it will help bootstrap itself.

-Once finished, a pytkguibuilder generated python program will have the gui section done and mainly blank callback procs, as well as some TK Variables used as part of the widgets.
+Once finished, a pytkgui generated python program will have the gui section done and mainly blank callback procs, as well as some TK Variables (If these were setup via the tool ) used as part of the widgets.
 The developer will then be able to write the back end code for the project to complete the code.